BrandonSM/development-notes/javascript-react.md

 `<View>` - A view component is good to use as a container for other components to help control style and layout.

-Each Component has it's own `state` object
+Each Component has it's own `state` object that is passed down throughout the component tree.

 ## 3. Render / return / Export